wvwwvwwv/scalable-concurrent-containers/README.md

 | Insert | 272.420310927s | 314.424537182s | 432.493505328s | 772.267595819s |
 | Mixed  | 326.767954659s | 350.603202721s | 375.987412301s | 433.899012681s |
 | Remove | 164.857461617s | 184.528933216s | 199.187884668s | 250.735616868s |

+## scc::HashIndex <a name="hashindex"></a>

+[Work-in-progress]

+scc::HashIndex is an index version of scc::HashMap.
+It allows readers to access key-value pairs without performing a single write operation on the data structure.

 ## scc::TreeIndex <a name="treeindex"></a>